On Appell sequences of polynomials of Bernoulli and Euler type: New Bernoulli--type polynomials of the second kind

-The case $q=1$ just reproduces the standard Bernoulli polynomials of the second kind.
-The generating function can be obtained in some specific cases.
-Let us briefly discuss the second order case.
-Since the operator $J^{II}=\frac{ e^{t}-e^{-t}}{2t}$ acts as follows:
+The case $J_1(t)^{-1}=\frac{e^{t}-1}{t}$ just reproduces the standard Bernoulli polynomials of the second kind.
+The generating function of the sequences \eqref{5.1} can be obtained in some specific cases.
+Let us briefly discuss the second-order case.
+Since the operator $\mathfrak{J}^{II}:= \frac{e^{t}-e^{-t}}{2t}$ acts as follows:

 we deduce an explicit expression for the central Bernoulli polynomials of the second kind:

 The generating function is

 For $x=0$ we get